drubb/docker-drupal-lamp53/README.md

 * Clone this repository: git clone https://github.com/drubb/phpdev-lamp53.git
 * Make adjustments to Dockerfile and config files, if needed, e.g. for localization
-* Add your ssh keys to ssh folder, if needed for connections to external servers, e.g. repos
+* Add your ssh keys to .ssh folder, if needed for connections to external servers, e.g. repos
 * Optionally, create and populate a web root for your project files, e.g. 'www'
 * Build your docker image, using a suitable tag: docker build -t myuser/myproject .
 * Run your container